Linazk/street-crime-analysis-group-project/README.md

 contains all the machine learning methods used.
 First part of the notebook is the feature importance <br>
 using RF and xgBoost to determine the most important features.
 Next is the regression part for <br>
 predicting crime.
 In part 3 is the classification (using the covid column as target).
 Part 4 has the <br>
 clustering to determine whether there are unique clusters before and after covid.
-Lastly, is the regression on just the <br>
-unique values (45 rows).
+Lastly, is the regression on just the unique values (45 rows).
 File also includes correlation matrices. <br>

 *Data* folder has all the raw data: the police data (added per month since the complete csv was too long to upload) <br>